nearlysacred/nearlysacred.github.io/pages/pages-root-folder/index.md

   title: "Podcasts"
   url: 'https://github.com/Phlow/feeling-responsive'
   image: widget-github-303x182.jpg
   text: 'So you just want to cut to it do you?
 You can find our podcasts here.There are plenty to pick from.
-All you have to do is decide what interests you the most!'
+From out trips to our interviews, all you have to do is pick the topic that interests you the most!'
 #
 # Use the call for action to show a button on the frontpage
 #